vext01/passout/README.md

 to have the password placed in the system clipboard.

 If someone knows how to integrate with gdm/kdm, please send a pull request.

+## License

+PassOut is distributed under the ISC license.